-For heat stress, risk can be greater during months of April through November (high June through September), and greater for susceptible persons including those older than 45, of low fitness level, unacclimatized, or with underlying medical conditions, and those under operational constraints (equipment, PPE, vehicles).
+For heat stress, risk can be greater during months of April through November, and greater for susceptible persons including those older than 45, of low fitness level, unacclimatized, or with underlying medical conditions, and those under operational constraints (equipment, PPE, vehicles).
 Risks from heat stress may have been reduced with preventive medicine controls, work-rest cycles, proper hydration and nutrition, and mitigation.

-Air quality: For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM2.5) from environmental dust, the PM2.5 overall short-term health risk was 'Low.'
+Air quality: For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM{2.5}) from environmental dust, the PM{2.5} overall short-term health risk was 'Low.'
 However, the BAF and vicinity area is a dusty semi-arid desert region and may have experienced dust-prone environmental conditions, also subject to vehicle traffic.
-Consequently, exposures to PM2.5 and PM10 may vary, as conditions may vary, and may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel while at this site, particularly exposures to high levels of dust such as during high winds or dust storms.
-For PM2.5 and PM10, certain subgroups of the deployed forces (e.g., those with pre-existing asthma/cardio-pulmonary conditions) are at greatest risk of developing notable health effects.
+Consequently, exposures to PM{2.5} and PM10 may vary, as conditions may vary, and may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel while at this site, particularly exposures to high levels of dust such as during high winds or dust storms.
+For PM{2.5} and PM10, certain subgroups of the deployed forces (e.g., those with pre-existing asthma/cardio-pulmonary conditions) are at greatest risk of developing notable health effects.
+Burn pits were not located at BAF and vicinity during the 2019 - 2021 timeframe; the BAF burn pit was closed in June 2013.
+No local (off-site) burn pits that could affect personnel were identified.
 Although most short-term health effects from exposure to particulate matter should have resolved post-deployment, providers should be prepared to consider the relationship between deployment exposures and current complaints.
 Some individuals may have sought treatment for acute respiratory irritation while at BAF and vicinity.
 Personnel who reported with symptoms or required treatment while at site should have exposure and treatment noted in medical record (e.g., electronic medical record and/or on a Standard Form (SF) 600 (Chronological Record of Medical Care).